 Swim-up Test – A technique that separates motile sperm from non-motile sperm and other debris in a semen sample.
 No longer regularly used.

 Suction morcellator – The newest hysteroscopic technology to remove intrauterine polyps, fibroids, and adhesions.
 Allows more complete removal of larger, more technically demanding fibroids than was previously possible.

-Teratozoospermia – A condition where the male’s sperm exhibit abnormal morphology.
+Teratozoospermia – A condition where the male’s sperm exhibit abnormal morphology or shape.

 Testicles – The male (sexual glands) gonads located in the scrotum.
-They are involved in the production of testosterone, and produce sperm.
+They are involved in the production of testosterone and sperm.

 Testicular Sperm Aspiration (TESA) – A procedure where sperm are obtained directly from testicles through either an aspiration or incision of the testicles.

 Testosterone – The most potent male sex hormone, produced in the testes.

 Tubal Ligation – A female sterilization procedure that blocks the fallopian tubes so that eggs can no longer be fertilized by sperm.
 The tubes are generally cut and either tied off, or cauterized.